The Start is Actually the First Three Steps!

 Completing Step One and Beyond

-When headed toward the ground to complete the first step, the leg should be dropped back down aggressively and quickly, with the trailing swing leg called into action rapidly and linearly as the body continues efficiently up the track.
+When headed toward the ground to complete the first step (block clearance), the leg should be dropped back down aggressively and quickly, with the trailing swing leg called into action rapidly and linearly as the body continues efficiently up the track.
 Without the "trunk discipline" alluded to above, it is more difficult to execute this rapidly.
 When completing the first stride (block clearance), the arms come from the "bird wings" position, and according to Remi, "during ground contact the arms should be driven down with elbows moving toward the trunk, then immediately back and forth into pumping running actions" (in coordination with the legs for the ensuing strides).

 Attached to Remi's Quote in the Previous Section